T09Jha/Bibliogram-Book-Ecommerce-Platform/README.md

 User Authentication:

 - Register, log in, and manage profiles with ease.
--- Reset passwords with a newly improved design.
+- Reset passwords with a newly improved design.

---Book Listing:
+Book Listing:

-Showcase books with detailed information like title, author, price, genre, and availability.
+- Showcase books with detailed information like title, author, price, genre, and availability.
-Filter books by genre, price, and more.
+- Filter books by genre.

 Search Functionality:

-Dynamic search results with a fallback message for unmatched queries.
+- Dynamic search results with a fallback message for unmatched queries.
-Optimized for quick and accurate searches.
+- Optimized for quick and accurate searches.

 Cart and Wishlist Management:

-Add books to your cart and wishlist effortlessly.
+- Add books to your cart and wishlist effortlessly.
-Proceed to checkout for a smooth buying experience.
+- Proceed to checkout for a smooth buying experience.

 Book Request Form:

-Users can request books not currently available in the store.
+- Users can request books not currently available in the store.
-Displays confirmation messages on successful submissions.
+- Displays confirmation messages on successful submissions.

 Responsive Design:

-Fully responsive interface with Bootstrap styling for an exceptional user experience on all devices.
+- Fully responsive interface with Bootstrap styling for an exceptional user experience on all devices.